-While we recognise that there are alternative perspectives on stem cell based research Fight for Sight believes that this area has the potential to transform the way in which we respond to sight loss – providing treatments and cures for many of today’s incurable eye diseases and conditions.
+While we recognise that there are alternative perspectives on stem cell based research Fight for Sight believes that this area has the potential to transform the way in which we respond to sight loss – providing treatments for many of today’s incurable eye diseases and conditions.

 Stem cell research and therapy is subject to strict regulation through the Human Fertilisation and Embryo Authority (HFEA) and within this framework of regulation Fight for Sight supports research projects that involve the use of embryonic, non-embryonic (adult) and animal stem cells.
 We do not and would not support unregulated use and marketing of unproven stem cell treatments.